 In neighbouring Downderry The Inn on the Shore has an accessible terrace and bar, with accessible toilet, but much of the restaurant is inaccessible, so I imagine it will be necessary to book in advance.
 Reviews are a bit patchy, but it is currently under new ownership.

-The Conch Restaurant looks rather lovely - we haven’t had a chance to try it yet, as it has new owners, but the menu looks varied and includes vegan options.
+Bewsheas by the Beach looks a rather lovely tapas bar, also serving Sunday dinner.
+We haven’t had a chance to try it yet, but the menu looks varied and includes vegan options.
 It is fully accessible, with an accessible toilet.

 Other local eateries within a ten mile radius

-Liskerrett Community Centre, Liskeard is accessible throughout and has some great acts, and a film club on the first Friday of the month, with showings at 2.30 and 7.30pm.
-The Hub is an excellent veggie cafe and open from 9-4pm daily, Monday to Friday.
+Liskerrett Community Centre, Liskeard is accessible throughout and has a film club on the first Friday of the month, with showings at 2.30 and 7.30pm.
+The Hub is an excellent veggie cafe and open from 9-4pm daily, Monday to Friday (but check first, as it is closed when Cathy takes her holidays).
+01579 340307.

 Louis Tea Rooms - a lovely cafe with stunning views on the slopes of Kitt Hill.
 There is a ramp and accessible toilet, but there is a tiny lip into the cafe, so some assistance may be required.
 Comes highly recommended.

-Tamar View Nursery, Saltash has an accessible toilet, ramp and wheelchair space.
+Tamar View Nursery, Saltash has a popular cafe, an accessible toilet, ramp and wheelchair space.

 If you are in Plymouth, there are a number of places that are wheelchair friendly.
 This list is very much in its infancy at the moment - more to follow!
 I've started in the Royal William Yard, simply because this is a newly converted area that is likely to offer more accessibility that more traditional restaurants.
 Lack of accessibility statements in restaurants is becoming a bugbear!